Building an online presence

 Exercise 2

-Please tell us how far you have progressed in gathering material for promoting your design studio by writing a brief paragraph on your reaction to the material here.
+Please tell us how far you have progressed in gathering material to promote your design studio by writing a brief paragraph on your reaction to the material here.
 Email: info@gcadplus.com

 Exercise 3